 - National Trust members – Free

-Tours of the house are available on Open Garden weekends.
+Tours of the house are available on weekends only.

 Bookings via the National Trust Website.